Unboxing LLMs > loading...

 • Solutions:

-• Training the proxy using the target model’s tokenizer when possible
+• If possible, train the proxy with the target model’s tokenizer.

 • Workarounds: